Graph Learning via Logic-Based Weisfeiler-Leman Variants and Tabularization: Supplementary Experimental Details

+\textbf{Implementation.} All code is written in Python 3.12.3. $\mathcal{Q}$-WL-RF uses the random forest implementation from scikit-learn 1.7.1~\cite{scikit-learn}, and WL-GK uses the WL subtree kernel implementation from GraKel 0.1.8~\cite{JMLR:v21:18-370} with scikit-learn's SVM classifier.
+GCN, GIN, and Exphormer are implemented using PyTorch Geometric 2.6.1~\cite{Fey/Lenssen/2019} on top of PyTorch 2.9.1, and GraphGPS uses the original codebase of~\cite{rampavsek2022recipe}.
+All experiments were run on a Windows 11 desktop with an Intel Core Ultra 9 285 24-core processor, 128\,GB of RAM, and an NVIDIA RTX PRO 6000 Blackwell Max-Q Workstation Edition GPU with 96\,GB of VRAM. $\mathcal{Q}$-WL-RF and WL-GK were run on the CPU; GNNs (GCN, GIN), Exphormer, and GraphGPS were run on the GPU.

+\paragraph{Hyperparameters.} For all neural baselines (GIN+, GCN+, Exphormer, GraphGPS) we use Optuna 4.8.0~\cite{optuna_2019} with the TPE sampler under a fixed wall-clock budget of 30~minutes per (method, dataset) cell.
+The search spaces are listed in Tables~\ref{tab:gnn-hpo}, \ref{tab:exphormer-hpo}, and~\ref{tab:gps-hpo}.

+The number of training epochs is \emph{not} part of the Optuna search.
+Instead, every training run both inside an HPO trial and at the final retraining stage trains for up to $300$ epochs while tracking validation performance after each epoch, and the parameters from the best-validation epoch are used for evaluation.
+Training also early-stops if the validation accuracy reaches $100\%$.
+For the TUDataset 10-fold CV, to avoid prohibitive time cost, we use $50$ epochs inside the HPO trials and $300$ epochs for the final evaluation.

+GIN and GCN use AdamW with a linear-warmup-then-cosine-anneal learning rate schedule and gradient clipping at norm $1.0$; Exphormer uses the same optimiser and schedule.
+GraphGPS uses its original codebase~\cite{rampavsek2022recipe} configuration system, with HPO supplying CLI overrides for the searched parameters.

-As stated in section \ref{sec:experiments}, both WL-RF and CWL-RF use the random forest classifier with the default hyperparameters of the scikit-learn 1.7.1 implementation, and WL-GK uses the SVM classifier with the default hyperparameters of the scikit-learn 1.7.1 implementation.
-Both are listed below.
+$\mathcal{Q}$-WL-RF uses the random forest classifier with the default hyperparameters of the scikit-learn 1.7.1 implementation, listed in Table \ref{tab:rf-hyperparams}, and WL-GK uses the SVM classifier with the default hyperparameters of the scikit-learn 1.7.1 implementation, listed in Table \ref{tab:svm-hyperparams}.
+The number of optimal rounds of ($\mathcal{Q}$)-WL per dataset used for WL-GK and for $\mathcal{Q}$-WL-RF is listed in Table \ref{tab:depths}.